 Keynote: Open Source - When Open is more important than Source to Scale Up Fast

-During the COVID crisis - open-source philosophy, culture and development ethics played a key role behind the scenes -- wel beyond (and almost at the expense of) existing-code reuse and volunteer contributions.
+During the COVID crisis - open-source philosophy, culture and development ethics played a key role behind the scenes -- well beyond (and almost at the expense of) existing-code reuse and volunteer contributions.
 This talk will be about how open source patterns helped countries and citizens structure, scale-up and speed up the COVID response in non-intuitive ways.
 And how implicit social expectations and explicit contracts, such as licenses, are key in these processes.
-And why a git commit of Minister of Health can actually matter (and why we need much more of this).
+And why a git commit of the Minister of Health can actually matter (and why we need much more of this).

 Dirk-Willem van Gulik